shembane/Learning-Python/Python notes.md

 >
 >After that we just print them out like normal.

 Note: Another word for "modules" is "features".
 Programmers also call them "libraries".

+## Commands

+From the book (page 77):

+>You give a file a command by using the . (dot or period), the name of the command, and parameters.
+Just like with open and raw_input.
+The difference is that txt.read() says, ”Hey txt!
+Do your read command with no parameters!”

+Commands are also called ”functions” and ”methods".

 ## Code writing best practices